Qualifying Opens for Louisiana’s Redistricted 6th Congressional District

 0:00

 The district has been in Republican hands since 2009 and represented since 2015 by Rep. Garret Graves (R-La.).
-But redistricting makes this district favorable for Democrats given its majority of black voters, who overwhelmingly vote Democrat.
+However, redistricting makes this district favorable for Democrats given its majority of black voters, who overwhelmingly vote Democrat.

-Louisiana state Sen. Cleo Fields, a former representative, will run for the Democratic candidacy against communications specialist Quentin Anderson, while former Louisiana state Sen. Elbert Guillory is running for the GOP nomination.
+Louisiana state Sen. Cleo Fields, a former representative, will run for the Democratic candidacy against communications specialist Quentin Anderson, while former state Sen. Elbert Guillory is running for the GOP nomination.

-Mr. Fields has served in the Louisiana Senate since January 2020 and was in the U.S. House between 1993 and 1997.
+Mr. Fields has served in the state Senate since January 2020 and was in the U.S. House between 1993 and 1997.
 He declined to run for reelection in 1996 as his district was redistricted.
 Mr. Fields also served in the Louisiana Senate between March 1988 and January 1993, and between December 1997 and January 2008.

-“The predominate role of race in the State’s decisions is reflected in the statements of legislative decision-makers, the division of cities and parishes along racial lines, the unusual shape of the district, and the evidence that the contours of the district were drawn to absorb sufficient numbers of Black-majority neighborhoods to achieve the goal of a functioning majority-Black district,” wrote U.S. District Judges David C. Joseph and Robert R. Summerhays for the U.S. District Court for the Western District of Louisiana.
+“The predominate role of race in the State’s decisions is reflected in the statements of legislative decision-makers, the division of cities and parishes along racial lines, the unusual shape of the district, and the evidence that the contours of the district were drawn to absorb sufficient numbers of Black-majority neighborhoods to achieve the goal of a functioning majority-Black district,” U.S. District Judges David C. Joseph and Robert R. Summerhays wrote for the U.S. District Court for the Western District of Louisiana.

 In the dissenting opinion, Judge Carl E. Stewart wrote, “The totality of the record demonstrates that the Louisiana Legislature weighed various political concerns—including protecting of particular incumbents—alongside race, with no factor predominating over the other.”